VincentL03/Instant_noodle_class/README.txt

 		Part 3.3  - Make changes to flavor
 				Step 1 - Type your object name followed by .set_flavor(), no spaces. the area within the parenthesis will be a string in quotation marks of a valid flavor you wish to change your current one to.
 Please ensure you choose a valid option, otherwise you will be given a default type of "shrimp"

-	Part 3 - Finding out if your chosen options were valid Step 1 - Type print(), then within the parenthesis, type the name of your object, followed by any of the get methods listed above (.get_brand(), .get_noodle_type(), .get_flavor()).
+	Step 3 - Finding out if your chosen options were valid Step 1 - Type print(), then within the parenthesis, type the name of your object, followed by any of the get methods listed above (.get_brand(), .get_noodle_type(), .get_flavor()).
 			The get methods will not take in any arguments.
 			Here is an example of what this step should look like: print(self.get_brand()) **Note that "self" in the example should be the name of your object**

-	Part 4 - Find instructions on how long you should microwave your noodles Type the name of your object, followed by .how_to_cook() to call the method.
+	Step 4 - Find instructions on how long you should microwave your noodles Type the name of your object, followed by .how_to_cook() to call the method.
 This will print instructions on how to cook the specified noodle you chose.
 It will also include how long you should microwave your noodles.
 You will need to remember this for the next function
 		Example: self.how_to_cook().
 Again, self should be replaced with your chosen object name

-	Part 5 - Microwave your noodles
+	Step 5 - Microwave your noodles
 		This method will print a timer counting down in seconds it takes your noodles to cook in the microwave.
 Type your object name, then .microwave() to call the microwave method.
 		**Note** This method takes in 1 argument, an integer.
 The integer should be the length of time in minutes you must cook your noodles.
 This information on how long you must cook the noodles can be found in the .how_to_cook() method
 		Example: self.microwave().
 Again, self should be replaced with your chosen object name